akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 This restriction means that in the event of network partitions, and for a short time during rolling re-deploys, `EventSourcedBehaviors`s are unavailable.

-Active-active event sourcing enables running multiple replicas of each entity.
+Replicated Event Sourcing enables running multiple replicas of each entity.
 There is automatic replication of every event persisted to all replicas.

 For instance, a replica can be run per: